tkphd/demo-office-docs/README.md

-# Office Suite Demo for Git
+# Office Suite Documents and Git Version Control

 [Git][gitbook] is a distributed version control system designed by Linus Torvald to track changes to the source code (predominantly